Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-What is Generalized Anxiety Disorder?
+What Is Generalized Anxiety Disorder?

-Causes and Risk Factors of GAD
+Causes and Risk Factors

-As with other mental health conditions, some people are more likely to develop GAD than others.
+Like most mental health conditions, some people are more likely to develop GAD than others.

-• Brain Chemistry: Studies have shown that Generalized Anxiety Disorder has been linked to chemical imbalances in the brain.
+• Brain Chemistry: Studies have shown that generalized anxiety disorder has been linked to chemical imbalances in the brain.
 There are also links between GAD and problems with specific nerve cell pathways that connect to the parts of the brain that control thinking and emotion.

-Symptoms of GAD
+Symptoms of Generalized Anxiety Disorder

-Physical symptoms of GAD include:
+Common physical symptoms of GAD include:

 • Sleep problems (i.e., insomnia)